Third of the way out into the Atlantic on route to America, sits a family of 9 volcanic Islands, stretching over 600km.

 I would highly recommend hiring a car to get around – public transport is limited and if you really wish to explore the mountainous island this is your best option.
 We hired a (rather old) Renault Clio from Ilha Verde for a very very cheap £120 for 2 weeks; sufficient to fit bikes (see below for rental info) and surf boards in when we needed.

-For the beginners (like me), Pópulo Beach provides a nice beach break, but as the name would suggest, don’t expect it to be quiet; one given afternoon I counted at least 30 surfers in the water on a 2ft break (!).
+For the beginners, Pópulo Beach provides a nice beach break, but as the name would suggest, don’t expect it to be quiet; one given afternoon I counted at least 30 surfers in the water on a 2ft break (!).

 Hiking: The Azores were made for exploring, and clearly the islanders know it.
 With miles of walking trails across the island there’s terrain to challenge as well as provide gentle, scenic walks.
 Definitely remember to pack to walking boots.
 Trails can easily be found on the Azores Trails website; and most are pretty long so it’s often worth looking at options to join it half way.